postmort3m33/kill-processes/README.md

 # Process Killer
-Quick Powershell script to kill Windows processes
+Quick Powershell script to kill Windows processes when you don't want to chase after them in Task Manager!
+I personally used this to lower my memory usage right before playing a very graphic and CPU intensive game!

 # Use
 1. Open the powershell script and add the processes you want to kill to 'ProcessesToKill'